Department of Biological Science

 2012- Professorial Fellow of Charles Darwin University, Australia.

 2011- Organizer of the Work-in-progress seminar, Tembusu College.

 2010- Scientific Associate, The Natural History Museum (London).

-2010-11 Joint Appointment to the University Scholars Programme, National University of Singapore.
+2010-11 Joint Appointment to the University Scholars Programme, NUS.

-2009- Senior Lecturer, Departments of Biological Sciences and History, National University of Singapore.
+2009- Senior Lecturer, Department of Biological Sciences and Department of History, NUS.

 2009- Fellow of the Linnean Society of London.